Total Funding Available in FY 2014: $13,000,000

 The FY 2014 NSGP plays an important role in the implementation of the National Preparedness System by supporting the development and sustainment of core capabilities.
 Core capabilities are essential for the execution of each of the five mission areas outlined in the National Preparedness Goal (the Goal).
 Building and sustaining core capabilities requires the combined effort of the whole community, rather than the exclusive effort of any single organization or level of government.
 The FY 2014 NSGP’s allowable costs support efforts to build and sustain core capabilities across the Prevention, Protection, Mitigation, Response, and Recovery mission areas.

-Eligible Applicants: The State Administrative Agency (SAA) is the only entity eligible to apply to FEMA for NSGP funds on behalf of eligible nonprofit organizations.
+Eligible Applicants: The State Administrative Agency (SAA) was the only entity eligible to apply to FEMA for NSGP funds on behalf of eligible nonprofit organizations.
 Eligible nonprofit organizations are those organizations described under section 501(c)(3) of the Internal Revenue Code of 1986 which have been determined by the Secretary of Homeland Security to be at high risk of terrorist attack.
 Eligible nonprofits must be located within one of the designated FY 2014 Urban Area Security Initiative (UASI)-eligible Urban Areas.